Controlling Your Visibility

 Setting Your Photos and Videos to Private

-By default, anyone can view your profile and photos/videos on Instagram.
+By default, anyone can view your profile and posts on Instagram.
 To make your posts private so only approved followers can see them:

-- Go to your profile by tapping .
+- Go to your profile by tapping on iPhone and Windows Phone or on Android

 Once you make your posts private, people will have to send you a follow request if they want to see your posts, your followers list or your following list.
-You'll see requests in your news feed, which you can then approve or ignore.
+You'll see requests in your News, which you can then approve or ignore.

 People can also send a photo or video directly to you even if they’re not following you.